akhilbhardwaj20/akhilbhardwaj20/README.md

 - 🌱 I am currently having 2+ years of hands-on experience in **DSA & Backend Frameworks like Spring Boot and Hibernate and Databases- Oracle SQL and PostgreSQL**

-- 🤝 How to reach me [LinkedIn - @AkhilBhardwaj](https://www.linkedin.com/in/akhil-bhardwaj-2a8020147/)
+- 🤝 Connect with me on LinkedIn : [LinkedIn - @AkhilBhardwaj](https://www.linkedin.com/in/akhil-bhardwaj-2a8020147/)
+- 🤝 Email id - akhilb2106@gmail.com
 - ⚡ Fun fact: **I used to refresh myself by spending time going outdoors, play FIFA & lot more..**

 <h3 align="left">Connect with me:</h3>